Facts & figures

 The future is looking bright for tech innovators and critical thinkers, and our degrees can help you get an edge over the competition.

 Our purpose-built labs, teaching and learning hubs are home to the latest technology and equipment, providing you with an engaging and hands-on educational experience.
-Find out more about the Faculty of Science, Faculty of Medicine and Health and the Faculty of Engineering and IT's laboratories and facilities.
+Find out more about the Faculty of Science, Faculty of Medicine and Health and the Faculty of Engineering's laboratories and facilities.

 We want all of our students to graduate with a global perspective, and promote opportunities for you to study abroad or participate in international fieldwork and projects.
-Find out more about international opportunities in the Faculty of Science, Faculty of Medicine and Health and the Faculty of Engineering and IT.
+Find out more about international opportunities in the Faculty of Science, Faculty of Medicine and Health and the Faculty of Engineering.

 If you’re not ready to decide on an engineering discipline, our Bachelor of Engineering Honours (Flexible First Year) program allows you to test the waters before choosing an area in which to specialise.